 You Have the Power to Change Your Thoughts

 “The good news is mindsets are highly changeable, and if you are willing to learn the technology of changing your mindset and defeating your distorted thoughts, you can have significantly more happiness.”Dr. Jacob Towery, Psychiatry Professor

 Your mindset influences every aspect of your life—and it all depends on your thoughts and beliefs.
 These will determine how far you go, your opportunities, the people you meet, and, ultimately, the life you lead.
 To begin sparking changes, start shifting your mindset toward growth, learning, and development.

 Keep the momentum going by:

-- Reading Mindset: The New Psychology of Success
+- Reading self-help books, such as Mindset: The New Psychology of Success.

 Continue your journey toward personal growth by reading “20 Life-Changing Personal Development Goals” next.